cuhHub/NPC-System/README.md

 </playlist>
 ```
 3) Run `py combiner.py` (or run `combiner.bat`) to create a `script.lua` file.
 Feel free to close it once it has been created.
+4) Run `sync.bat` to automatically replicate the addon into your Stormworks' addons folder.
-4) Create a save with the addon enabled, and test away.
+5) Create a save with the addon enabled, and test away.

 ## ✨ Credit
 - [**Cuh4**](https://discord.com/users/1141077132915777616) ([GitHub](https://github.com/Cuh4))